Silvercrest Asset Management Group Inc. (NASDAQ:SAMG) Expected to Post Quarterly Sales of $34.41 Million

-Equities research analysts expect Silvercrest Asset Management Group Inc. (NASDAQ:SAMG) to announce $34.41 million in sales for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Silvercrest Asset Management Group’s earnings, with the highest sales estimate coming in at $35.69 million and the lowest estimate coming in at $33.13 million.
-Silvercrest Asset Management Group reported sales of $28.42 million during the same quarter last year, which indicates a positive year-over-year growth rate of 21.1%.
-The company is scheduled to announce its next earnings results on Thursday, March 3rd.
+Wall Street brokerages expect that Silvercrest Asset Management Group Inc. (NASDAQ:SAMG) will post $34.41 million in sales for the current quarter, according to Zacks Investment Research.
+Two analysts have provided estimates for Silvercrest Asset Management Group’s earnings.
+The highest sales estimate is $35.69 million and the lowest is $33.13 million.
+Silvercrest Asset Management Group reported sales of $28.42 million in the same quarter last year, which suggests a positive year-over-year growth rate of 21.1%.
+The firm is expected to report its next earnings results on Thursday, March 3rd.

-According to Zacks, analysts expect that Silvercrest Asset Management Group will report full year sales of $132.21 million for the current financial year, with estimates ranging from $130.93 million to $133.49 million.
-For the next fiscal year, analysts anticipate that the business will report sales of $148.93 million, with estimates ranging from $147.17 million to $150.69 million.
-Zacks’ sales calculations are an average based on a survey of research analysts that that provide coverage for Silvercrest Asset Management Group.
+On average, analysts expect that Silvercrest Asset Management Group will report full-year sales of $132.21 million for the current year, with estimates ranging from $130.93 million to $133.49 million.
+For the next fiscal year, analysts anticipate that the company will report sales of $148.93 million, with estimates ranging from $147.17 million to $150.69 million.
+Zacks’ sales calculations are a mean average based on a survey of research firms that that provide coverage for Silvercrest Asset Management Group.

-Silvercrest Asset Management Group (NASDAQ:SAMG) last posted its earnings results on Thursday, November 4th.
-The asset manager reported $0.44 earnings per share for the quarter, missing analysts’ consensus estimates of $0.45 by ($0.01).
-Silvercrest Asset Management Group had a return on equity of 22.60% and a net margin of 9.10%.
-During the same quarter in the prior year, the company earned $0.35 earnings per share.
+Silvercrest Asset Management Group (NASDAQ:SAMG) last released its earnings results on Thursday, November 4th.
+The asset manager reported $0.44 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.45 by ($0.01).
+Silvercrest Asset Management Group had a net margin of 9.10% and a return on equity of 22.60%.
+During the same period in the previous year, the firm posted $0.35 EPS.

-A number of institutional investors have recently added to or reduced their stakes in SAMG.
-Punch & Associates Investment Management Inc. lifted its position in shares of Silvercrest Asset Management Group by 17.4% in the 1st quarter.
-Punch & Associates Investment Management Inc. now owns 408,648 shares of the asset manager’s stock worth $5,876,000 after purchasing an additional 60,541 shares during the period.
-Globeflex Capital L P purchased a new stake in shares of Silvercrest Asset Management Group in the 2nd quarter worth approximately $1,399,000.
-Dimensional Fund Advisors LP lifted its position in shares of Silvercrest Asset Management Group by 3.6% in the 2nd quarter.
-Dimensional Fund Advisors LP now owns 147,940 shares of the asset manager’s stock worth $2,225,000 after purchasing an additional 5,110 shares during the period.
-JPMorgan Chase & Co. lifted its position in shares of Silvercrest Asset Management Group by 3.7% in the 1st quarter.
-JPMorgan Chase & Co. now owns 28,640 shares of the asset manager’s stock worth $411,000 after purchasing an additional 1,015 shares during the period.
-Finally, Pacific Ridge Capital Partners LLC lifted its position in shares of Silvercrest Asset Management Group by 0.5% in the 2nd quarter.
-Pacific Ridge Capital Partners LLC now owns 429,962 shares of the asset manager’s stock worth $6,467,000 after purchasing an additional 2,151 shares during the period.
-46.16% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Bank of New York Mellon Corp lifted its holdings in Silvercrest Asset Management Group by 4.4% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 35,887 shares of the asset manager’s stock worth $559,000 after purchasing an additional 1,513 shares during the last quarter.
+Two Sigma Advisers LP acquired a new position in shares of Silvercrest Asset Management Group during the third quarter worth approximately $564,000.
+Two Sigma Investments LP acquired a new position in shares of Silvercrest Asset Management Group during the third quarter worth approximately $378,000.
+Morgan Stanley lifted its holdings in shares of Silvercrest Asset Management Group by 14.8% during the third quarter.
+Morgan Stanley now owns 29,228 shares of the asset manager’s stock worth $456,000 after buying an additional 3,774 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP lifted its holdings in shares of Silvercrest Asset Management Group by 4.3% during the third quarter.
+Dimensional Fund Advisors LP now owns 154,231 shares of the asset manager’s stock worth $2,403,000 after buying an additional 6,291 shares during the last quarter.
+Hedge funds and other institutional investors own 46.16% of the company’s stock.

 The company also recently declared a quarterly dividend, which will be paid on Friday, December 17th.
-Investors of record on Friday, December 10th will be paid a dividend of $0.17 per share.
+Stockholders of record on Friday, December 10th will be issued a dividend of $0.17 per share.
 The ex-dividend date is Thursday, December 9th.
-This represents a $0.68 dividend on an annualized basis and a dividend yield of 4.08%.
-Silvercrest Asset Management Group’s dividend payout ratio is presently 57.14%.
+This represents a $0.68 annualized dividend and a dividend yield of 4.20%.
+Silvercrest Asset Management Group’s dividend payout ratio is 57.14%.

 About Silvercrest Asset Management Group